staysgt/ThreeTriosGame/docs/README.md

 interface is used for the board.
 In the GameGridFrameView we incoorporated this interface and used action listeners to help the board respond to specific event such as the user placing a card onto a cell.

+## Command Line Arguments

+When running the program, the first entered string will be associated with the first player, and the second entered string will be associated with teh second player.
+If a human player is desired, enter 'human', otherwise, enter the desired strategy for the machine player ('flipmost', 'corners', 'minimax', or 'cardlesslikely').
+Example of running the jar file with two machine players using flipmost and corner strategy respectively: java -jar src/ThreeTriosGame2.jar flipmost corners